-Every fall, many students start looking to upgrade their computers, tablets, and phones.
-With all those back-to-school deals, it’s tempting to splurge the latest phone, tablet, or laptop, even if your old devices are still in working order.
+With all those holiday deals, it’s tempting to splurge on the latest phone, tablet or laptop, even if your old devices are still in working order.
 But before you go out and make a big tech purchase, consider the consequences of your consumerism.

 Here are five reasons why you might reconsider dumping your old devices.